rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-nanovm.markdown

 >>> eval(my_code)
 >>>
 ```
-That is, the top of the stack is popped off.
-That is, it is treated as a statement.
-This
+The top of the stack is popped off on execution.
+That is,
-mode is used for evaluating a series of statements none of which will return a value when
+it is treated as a statement.
+This mode is used for evaluating a series of
-`eval()` is called.
+statements none of which will return a value when `eval()` is called.

 ```python
 >>> my_code = compile('v=1;x=2+v', filename='', mode='eval')